elijahcantu/google-search-web-filter/README.md

-# google-search-web-filter-redirector
+# Google Search Web Filter Redirector
-Chrome extension that redirects google searches to use the "Web" filter, which contains text-based links to websites.
+Chrome extension that redirects Google searches to the Web filter, which contains text-based links to websites.